Power, Polynomial & Rational Functions

 \[\frac{4x + 5(x-1)}{x(x-1)} = \frac{9x-5}{x(x-1)}\]

-Since \(g(x)\) can be written as a ratio of polynomials, it too is a rational function.
+Since \(g(x)\) can be written as a ratio of polynomials, it is also a rational function.

 Step 3: Determine the domain of \(g\).